Dharani-puppala/Advanced-Sentiment-Analysis/README.md

 3. **Fetch Data from SQL Database**

-   -Create a function to fetch data from your SQL database using `pyodbc` and `pandas.read_sql()`
+   - Create a function to fetch data from your SQL database using `pyodbc` and `pandas.read_sql()`

 4. **Perform Sentiment Analysis**

-   -Use the `SentimentIntensityAnalyzer` from `nltk` to calculate sentiment scores.
+   - Use the `SentimentIntensityAnalyzer` from `nltk` to calculate sentiment scores.

 5. **Categorize Sentiment Based on Score**

-   -Define categories based on sentiment scores (positive, neutral, negative).
+   - Define categories based on sentiment scores (positive, neutral, negative).

 6. **Bucket Sentiment Scores**

-   -Create a function that buckets sentiment scores into predefined text categories.
+   - Create a function that buckets sentiment scores into predefined text categories.

 7. **Apply Sentiment Analysis**